Traditions of the University of Santo Tomas: Paskuhan

 Primered by the Eucharistic Celebration, the Paskuhan is the Thomasian way of celebrating Christmas.
 It is one of the most awaited events of the year showcasing different performances from different student organizations, and live bands, which is complemented with an extravagant show of pyrotechny.

 In the 2011 celebration, the crowd was estimated at 100,000.

 Baccalaureate Mass

 The Baccalaureate Mass for the graduating students is led by the Rector of the university.
 The mass is followed by the Ceremony of the Light and the Sending-off Rites.
 The Sending-off Rites is a processional march from the UST Grandstand to the back of the Arch of the Centuries.

-The Mass takes place in the UST Grandstand traditionally.
-In 2016, however, the university decided to hold it in the Quadricentennial Pavilion because of the inclement weather.